 The Board of Trustees is responsible for hiring, supervising, and evaluating the Executive Director.
-The Board Co-Chairs meet at least monthly with the Executive Director and on an as-needed basis.
-The Executive Director informs the Board Co-Chairs of issues and concerns, consults with them, and together they plan the board agenda.
-The Finance Committee meets monthly and is comprised of a Board Co-Chair, the Treasurer, the Executive Director, and the Finance Director.
+The Board of Trustees develops, implements and monitors the Strategic Plan in coordination and consultation with management.
+The Board Chair meets at least monthly with the Executive Director and on an asneeded basis.
+The Executive Director informs the Board Chair of issues and concerns, consults with him, and together they plan the board agenda.
+The Finance Committee meets monthly and is comprised of the Treasurer, the Executive Director, the Finance Director, and two community volunteers (a bank executive and a non-profit comptroller).
 The Finance Committee reviews financial statements including balance sheet, profit and loss, budget to actual statements, and check register.
 The Finance Committee raises questions with management and requests additional information.
 The Treasurer presents the financial statements to the Board and draws attention to issues and concerns raised by the statements.
 The Governance Committee includes Board members and the Executive Director.
 The Governance Committee takes the lead responsibility for board nominations, bylaws review, policy creation and revision, and board training.

 Althought the FACTS Board does not have many interactions with the School District of Philadelphia's School Reform Commission, FACTS maintains a solid working relationship with the School District of Philadelphia's Charter School Office.